-- An FPCA form, sent in the calendar year of an election, protects your ballot at the federal level in case of a recount.
-(A ballot that doesn't have a corresponding FPCA form may be subject to challenge in a close election). - You will receive a ballot for every election in that calendar year, including primaries, special elections and runoff elections. - You can use the form to request your ballot be sent to you via email, fax or online instead of postal mail; - Your state must send out your ballot at least 45 days before the election; - If you don't receive your ballot in time to send it in by the deadline, you can use the Federal Write-in Absentee Ballot (FWAB) to vote; - Many states allow overseas voters additional time to submit their ballots and/or allow overseas voters to submit ballots via electronic means.
+- 1. An FPCA form, sent in the calendar year of an election, protects your ballot at the federal level in case of a recount.
+(A ballot that doesn't have a corresponding FPCA form may be subject to challenge in a close election); - 2.
+You will receive a ballot for every election in that calendar year, including primaries, special elections and runoff elections.
+(Many states require voters who wish to vote absentee to submit a form for every single election if using the regular state form); - 3.
+You can use the form to request your ballot be sent to you via email, fax or online instead of postal mail; - 4.
+Your state must send out your ballot at least 45 days before the election; - 5.
+If you don't receive your ballot in time to send it in by the deadline, you can use the Backup Ballot (the Federal Write-in Absentee Ballot or FWAB) to vote; - 6.
+Many states allow overseas voters additional time to submit their ballots and/or allow overseas voters to submit ballots via electronic means.

-(See also FAQ # 6)
+(See also FAQ # REG-3)

-37. WHAT SHOULD I USE AS MY "US VOTING ADDRESS" WHEN I'M STUDYING ABROAD?
+4. SA-4: WHAT SHOULD I USE AS MY "US VOTING ADDRESS" WHEN I'M STUDYING ABROAD?

 As a US citizen living abroad, your "voting address" is the street address of the last place you lived in the US.
 This applies even if your family no longer owns the property, or you no longer have ties to the state, or you don't intend to return to that address or that state, or even if it no longer exists as a residence.
 It also doesn't matter if you were registered to vote at that address.
-(See also FAQ #15)
+(See also FAQ # FP-5)